Theslees/Termux-minecraft-server-installer/README.md

 The steps are in the Wiki section of this github repo inorder to reduce clutter here.
 Feedback is appriciated, my name and discord is Theslees#1162 if you need to reach out. (or any social really, I'm Theslees everywhere)

-Please check if your system is compatible with this script before running it;
+Please confirm if your system is compatible with this script before running it;

-### ***Fedora-based, Debian-based, Arch Linux-based, Alpine-based, Termux.***
+***Fedora-based, Debian-based, Arch Linux-based, Alpine-based, and Termux.***

-# To do

-- Add Windows support in a different branch
-- ~~Geyser support~~ removed geyser due to floodgate not working here, and to make this script minimal.
-- ~~More Distros~~
-- ~~Use functions to make it easier to read ig~~
-- ~~Native Termux Support (remove the need for AnLinux.)~~
-- In the wiki, make the linux section a single step using a universal command everyone can run to get the script up and going, or something.
-- Add options to install Bedrock or Java, though this is low priority.
-Bedrock deserves love too
 ----------------------------------------------------------------